25A0/Quadtastic/README.md

  - [x] Use CTRL+Mousewheel to zoom
  - [x] Use MMB to pan image
  - [ ] Drag and drop quads in the quad list to form groups
+ - [x] Selectable text in input fields
+ - [ ] Select all text when editing quad name
+ - [ ] Use common keys (Return, ESC) to confirm or cancel dialogs
  - [ ] Distribution:
     - [x] Automatically generate change log from checked items in README's Roadmap.
 Most of the time it works every time!